Le cose che non ho

 Le cose che non ho (English: Things I don't have) is the fourth studio album by Italian singer-songwriter Marco Mengoni, released by Sony Music Italy on 4 December 2015.

-A single was released in promotion of the album: "Ti ho voluto bene veramente" (English: I really loved you) in October 2015.
-The album is the second of a two-album project with his third studio album Parole in circolo.
+It was preceded by its lead single "Ti ho voluto bene veramente" (English: I really loved you), released in October 2015.
+The album served as a follow-up of a two-album project including Mengoni's third full-length record Parole in circolo.

 The album peaked at number one on the Italian FIMI albums chart in December 2015.
 In January 2016, it also became the first topper of the Italian Vinyl Albums Chart, introduced by FIMI during the first week of the year.